AlexSouzaDev/AlexSouzaDev/README.md

 **back-end developer**

-## Logically existing in this world since 2005, with the ambition of being the solution to as many problems as possible, studying Systems and Network Programming at UA in Portugal.
+## logically existing in this world since 2005, with the ambition of being the solution to as many problems as possible.
+Studying Systems and Network Programming at UA in Portugal.
 ---

 ### 🤖 Linguagens e Tecnologias